GD-Personal/flexi-json/README.md

 ## TODOS
 - Improve search filter by specifying fields to filter from
-- Improve the find_duplicate function by adding ability to find duplciates based on a selected field
 - Add support for accepting a dataset url rather than just a local file path
 - Add support for accepting raw json data
 - Add CRUD support to the dataset